AxDSan/dnSpy-StringsAnalyzer/README.md

 ---
 ![dnSpy Strings Analyzer - Plugin in Action](https://i.imgur.com/tP6JNXu.gif)
 ---

+If you think this plugin has helped you in some way or another, and you are feeling gratious, please support me by clicking the button below "Support me on Ko-Fi"

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y7189H2F)
+---

 The StringsAnalyzer plugin is a powerful tool for analyzing string literals in .NET assemblies within dnSpy.
 It provides a comprehensive view of all string values along with their metadata and locations within the assembly.

 ## Features